 My learning experiences have been revolutionary in the way I look at all our canine friends.
 I love how I am able to better understand canine behavior and interactions.
 It brings on a new level of satisfaction being around dogs.

 I have received many compliments about my skills and knowledge I have gained from CATCH.
 I am fortunate to have a great mentor as well that has led me to a place where I feel confident in my progress and looking forward to more learning experiences!

-I work for the City of New York as an ecologist on the Bronx River, but in the evenings and weekends I run my own dog training business.
-I have private lessons in my clients’ homes or in a nearby park to practice in the real world.
-I help clients with everything from raising a new puppy to modifying aggressive behaviors.
+I started out working for the City of New York as an ecologist on the Bronx River, but in the evenings and weekends I ran my own dog training business.
+I offered private lessons in my clients’ homes or in a nearby park to practice in the real world.
+I helped clients with everything from raising a new puppy to modifying aggressive behaviors.
 My dog training business grew over the years and it’s been a very exciting journey.